create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## SFColor Object

-The SFColor object corresponds to a X3D SFColor field.
+The SFColor object corresponds to an X3D SFColor field.
 All properties are accessed using the syntax *sfColorObjectName.<property>*, where *sfColorObjectName* is an instance of a SFColor object.
 All methods are invoked using the syntax *sfColorObjectName.method (<argument-list>*), where *sfColorObjectName* is an instance of a SFColor object.

 ### Instance Creation Method(s)